The Xometry app works best with JavaScript enabled!

 FGCs are used to make lighter and more resilient aircraft and spacecraft components, such as turbine blades and rocket nozzles.
 Biomedical devices/implants can have varied properties regionalized according to desired tissue interactions.

-What Are the Advantages of Using Composite Materials in 3D Printing?
+Advantages and Disadvantages of Using Composite Materials in 3D Printing

 Fiber and metal additives in 3D printing materials offer some potential advantages.
 These are listed below: